What is Reorder Point (ROP) System? – Formula, Example, and Calculations

 Calculation of reorder point

-To calculate the ROP, you must calculate lead time in days and safety stock.
+To calculate the reorder point, you must calculate lead time in days and safety stock.
 ROP can be calculated without safety stock also.
 Will provide both calculations below.

 For example, let us assume a company sells wooden dolls.
 For that, it needs wooden pieces.
 To produce one doll, the company requires one pack of wooden pieces.